epicecu/programmor-adapters/README.md

 In no particular order

-1. Fix delay in message emits from Adapter to HMI
+1. Fix delay in message emits from Adapter to HMI - Fixed, thread now handles the server emits
 2. Test with multiple USB devices connected
-3. Test on Windows 10, 11
+3. Test on Windows 10, 11 - Works with windows 11, swapped out hidapi to pyusb
 4. Test on Mac
 5. Increase code coverage with unit tests
 6. Update documentation
 7. Replace local database with sqlite
+8. Test packaged executable file on Linux
+9. Test packaged executable file on Windows